Mode 2 interview by Kay One

 We are living in very complex times; with, on one side, mainstream media saturating us with information to a point where it becomes very difficult to make sense of anything, and, on the other, there is a whole new generation of actors in the media, or on the curating, collecting scene, who only latched onto this culture somewhere around 2003, and are either reinventing our collective history, or else dismissing it altogether, as if nothing of any cultural importance or relevance existed on the buildings, on the streets or on the trains before the time that they "discovered" what the likes of Banksy, Blu, Shepard Fairey, Os Gemeos, Invader, Zeus, Swoon or Kaws were doing.

-personal list of favorite artists into some kind of top ten of who's hot and who's not.
+I have nothing against any of these artists.
+I know some of them, and I am very much impressed by the work-rate, the ideas, and the skill that they actually have; but the new-found enthusiasm for what was happening in the streets was asking questions about what, why and who the media had to respond to, pretty much across all platforms.
+The newer generation of "experts" tend to have filled this gap, turning what knowledge they had of the culture, and their personal list of favorite artists into some kind of top ten of who's hot and who's not.
 What had happened up until then was only going to confuse matters, so it was not covered as much, since many assumed that Subway Art, and other subsequent publications, regardless of merit, had already filled that gap.
 Whether they actually knew about “Getting Up” by Craig Castleman, or “Writing From The Underground” by Phase 2 is anybody's guess; but simply "borrowing" information from existing niche websites such as Wooster Collective, or Brooklyn Street Art, and rearranging this information to suit their personal agenda has been the norm.

 Much has changed in the last ten years or so, with other enthusiasts coming in and actually taking a more in-depth view, but those first years of a free-for-all on who is entitled to write what has contributed to a Tower of Babel effect, where it has become that much harder to sort out actual facts and history, as opposed to his or her story.
 A lot of the active writers of today don't even bother with any of this, as they just run their own YouTube publicity themselves, but I have watched "us" get pigeon-holed, labeled, and categorized as much by lazy opportunistic publications from within the culture, as ignorant and biased journalism from outside since the early days of the culture in London or Paris.
 The pattern has not changed that much, it's just the sheer amount of disinformation out there that is harder to sort through...

-How do Graffiti artists react to this?
+do Graffiti artists react to this?
 Do they agree with them or despise them?

 Like I said, many of the newer generations actually do not really care about much of this, as they believe that this is a given state of affairs, and that they must simply run their own media platforms as well, in order to be seen.
 Besides that, they are still active out there, whereas many older writers are generally not as active as they were in their youth, though some die-hards are still being prolific.
 1UP Crew in Berlin created their own DVD as well as a book.
 They know that, even if they have tags and quick pieces all over the city, as well as abroad; not a lot of these productions will actually survive very long, especially the trains, so a lot of the action is filmed.
 Unlike the previous generations, writers today grew up with all this technology around them, and it is just part of their set-up.